Daplixo/ngg/README.md

 2. Level 2: Numbers 1-50 (4 attempts)
 3. Level 3: Numbers 1-100 (5 attempts)

+(Note: Although the game was originally envisioned to support 10 levels, only the first 3 levels are implemented in the current build.)

 ## Installation

 1. Clone this repository